spectrocloud/librarium/docs/docs-content/clusters/cluster-management/node-labels.md

 ## Validate

-You can follow these steps to validate that your taints and tolerations are applied successfully.
+You can follow these steps to validate that your node labels are applied successfully.

 1. Log in to [Palette](https://console.spectrocloud.com).